Measurement of multidifferential cross sections for dijet production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Theoretical predictions

 The model dependence of the NP corrections is evaluated by comparing results from several MC event generators.
 Leading-order \parlevel predictions are obtained from \PYTHIA (version 8.240), using the tunes CUETP8M1~\cite{Khachatryan:2015pea} and CUETP8M2T4~\cite{CMS-PAS-TOP-16-021}, and \HERWIGpp{}~\cite{Bahr:2008pv} (version 2.7.1) using the EE5C tune~\cite{Seymour:2013qka}.
 These generators are interfaced to \POWHEG{}~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Alioli:2010xa} (version 2J V2\_Mar2016) to provide NLO predictions.
 An additional set of predictions is obtained from \HERWIG{}~7~\cite{Bellm:2015jjp} (version 7.2.2) with the CH3 tune~\cite{CMS:2020dqt} at both LO and NLO.

 To mitigate statistical fluctuations, the corrections are parametrized by a smooth function $f(x) = a / x^b + c$, where $x$ is either $\mjj$ or $\ptave$.
 The parameters $a$, $b$, and $c$ are obtained in a least-squares fit to the binwise correction factors $\cNP$ obtained from Eq.~\eqref{eq:def-np-corr} in each rapidity region.
+The fits provide a good description of the correction factors in most phase space regions.
 For a number of low-\mjj bins, where the phase space is constrained by the minimum \pt\ requirements on the two leading jets, the value of $\cNP$ is taken directly as the correction factor.
 The final correction factor in each bin is obtained as the midpoint between the largest and smallest value of $\cNP$ obtained across all MC configurations, and half the difference between the largest and smallest value is assigned as an uncertainty.

 The resulting NP corrections are illustrated in Fig.~\ref{fig:np-corrections}.
 For jets with $R = 0.4$, the contributions from hadronization and MPI largely cancel, leading to NP corrections compatible with unity within their uncertainty.
 In contrast, the MPI contribution dominates for jets with $R = 0.8$, resulting in significantly larger NP corrections of $\approx$20\% at low values of \mjj.
 The size of the uncertainty is similar for both jet sizes.